Veterinary Science

 How is animal training monitored at Marwell?

-Our Animal Behaviourist, with the support of Marwell’s Behaviour and Training Group, oversees all animal training at Marwell.
-The training process begins when a training need is identified, for example, if we know that an animal is leaving the zoo we will aim to train them to enter a crate so that they don’t need to be physically caught up, in order to make the process as stress-free as possible.
-Once a need is identified, the trainer will write a proposal document and detailed training plan which are approved by the Veterinary Team before training begins.
-Each training session with an animal is then recorded to monitor how each animal and trainer are learning.
-Human training is an important part of this process – since animals are constantly learning, they are always looking for subtle cues from their carers, so we have to be really careful not to train a behaviour that is detrimental to an animal’s welfare.
+Our Animal Behaviourist, alongside our Animal Team Leaders, oversee all animal training at Marwell.
+The training process begins when a training need is identified, for example, if we know that an animal is leaving the zoo we will aim to train them to enter a crate so that they don’t need to be physically caught up – we want to make all husbandry and veterinary care as stress-free as possible.
+Once a need is identified, the trainer will write a proposal document and detailed training plan which are approved by the Animal Behaviourist and the Team Leader for that animal’s section before training begins.
+Training sessions are then recorded to monitor how each animal and their trainer are progressing.
+Human training is an important part of this process – since animals are constantly learning, they are always looking for subtle cues from their carers, so we have to be really careful not to accidentally train a behaviour that is detrimental to an animal’s welfare.
 To achieve this, staff training is an integral part of our animal training programme.
+All staff that will be training animals at Marwell are required to complete a formal sign-off process that covers the knowledge and theory behind animal training as well as the practical application of training methods.

 If you would like to learn more about animal training, please take a look at some of the references below: